 There are a LOT of websites which unmask anonymous web visitors, the one I like to use is VisiStat.
 This tool is pretty good at determining company name from IP address for every visitor who comes to your site who is browsing the web from their office.
 Once you install it and run it on the site for a while you will get a report such as this one below where you can see the name of the company visiting your site:

 To convert website visitors, do a search for the company on LinkedIn to see who you might know there.
 It’s interesting to just look at the list of people who work at the company as well.
 As you look through this list you are trying to figure out who the right person is to contact at the company, which one of these gals or guys might find your product or service interesting, which one of these folks might have been on your site.

 3. Figure Out Their Email and Reach Out

 Once you know who the person is it’s time to compose an email and reach out.
 The emails I send are pretty simple.
 I typically say that I noticed a spike in traffic from their site to mine, I checked out what they do and it sounds like there is some overlap in how both of us are trying changing the world.
 I tell them that I am reaching out to chat with someone at their company, ask for their feedback about my product or service and hear more about what they do.
 My emails are usually three sentences long.

-To guess their email address I use SellHack.
-This tools hooks right into LinkedIn and gives you the correct email address for the person you’re trying to reach out to.
+There are a ton of email marketing tools out there you can use to guess their email address.
+I like to use SellHack or another email warm up tool.
+This marketing tool hooks right into LinkedIn and gives you the correct email address for the person you’re trying to reach out to.
 All you need to do is click the “Hack In” button on the profile after you install the plugin: